bazineta/js8call/README.md

    ```

 7. Obtain and install Qt 6, using the documentation here: https://doc.qt.io/qt-6/macos-building.html.
-   When configuring, use the usual -prefix option to install the built products into the dependencies
+   When configuring, use the usual `-prefix` option to install the built products into the dependencies
    directory.

 8. Optionally, obtain and install Qt Creator: https://wiki.qt.io/Building_Qt_Creator_from_Git.
 By
    now, you should be familiar with use of the dependencies directory, so we'll leave that as an
    exercise for the student.
 You got this.

+   While not strictly necessary, Qt Creator certainly makes debugging relatively simple, so I'd
+   go for it, frankly.

 9. Create a build directory, typically under this source tree, and run `cmake` to configure the build,
    followed by a `make install`.